 What is the Challenge of Leading in Today’s Church?

-It’s not easy to be the church these days.
-What worked in the past no longer works.
-Ministry leaders feel ill-equipped to navigate the ever-changing landscape of being the church.
-Congregations and ministry communities are complex systems often operating with dwindling resources.
-Knowing how to lead under such conditions requires spiritual grounding, awareness of self and the context, and the courage to chart a new course.
+We are at a crossroads.
+It’s not easy to be the church these days, and the old practices of making disciples for Jesus no longer work.
+Uncertainty in what our spiritual home will look like in fifty years can lead to grief and anxiety.
+Knowing how to lead under such conditions requires spiritual grounding, awareness of self, and the courage to chart a new course.
 Excellence in Leadership is designed to meet these challenges.

 Is Excellence in Leadership Right for Me?

-- Yes, if you want to deepen your spiritual life, grow in emotional intelligence, learn how your church system works, and strengthen relationships with other congregational leaders.
+YES, if you want to deepen your spiritual life, grow in emotional intelligence, learn how your church system works, and build authentic relationships with other congregational leaders.

 YES, if your congregation wants to be more effective in its ministries and build toward a vibrant, spiritually rich future.

 YES, if you have a team of leaders ready to move beyond old models and embrace emerging signs of hope.